Sharpen your academic and communication skills

 - Create, lead, and take part in delivering individual and group presentations

-- Manage their time effectively, in order to balance the very demanding workload with other interests and activities
+- Manage their time effectively, in order to balance the School’s very demanding workload with other interests and activities

-The Professional Communication Seminar (PCS) is a public health academic skills program that is designed to help you succeed at HSPH and realize the goals you have set for yourself.
+The Professional Communication Seminar (PCS) is a public health academic and communication skills program that will help you succeed at HSPH and realize the goals you have set for yourself.
 Since its introduction in 1995, PCS has helped hundreds of international students realize success at HSPH by sharpening their writing, oral communication, time management, and critical thinking skills.
-PCS introduces students to both the School’s interactive style of teaching as well as to a network of other highly motivated students from around the world who will become good friends by the time courses begin.
+PCS is a great introduction to both the School’s interactive style of teaching as well as to a network of other highly motivated learners from around the world who will become an important source of support and friendship.

 PCS focuses on developing and strengthening the following skills: